mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 Um, but, um, you know, and expecting everybody to understand this full, you know, super complex, increasingly complex cloud native setup.
-And so we need some sort of platform layer here to enable developer cell service on the one hand, and then make ops life easier on the. and that's kind of where platform engineering was started.
+And so we need some sort of platform layer here to enable developer self service on the one hand, and then make ops slightly easier on the other. and that's kind of where platform engineering was started.

 And this is where we started also doing the work on our community that happy to